WP Engine Review (2023): Is it Really Worth?

-The notification center, on the other hand, is right in the middle.
+The notification centre, on the other hand, is right in the middle.
 I don’t think this is really necessary.
-I would have liked the center for notifications to be smaller and on the side.
+I would have liked the centre for notifications to be smaller and on the side.
 But, of course, this is just what I like.

 I’m also a little disappointed that WP Engine’s plans don’t include emails.
 This is strange and disappointing, especially since even the cheapest providers usually let you use at least a basic email client.
 So, that’s not good or convenient at all.